scalvaruso/textlinebreaker/README.md

 The `split_line` function accepts the following parameters:

-- `line`: is the main argument, it's the text that needs to be broken down.
+- **`line`**: is the main argument, it's the text that needs to be broken down.
+  - allowed values: strings, list of strings
-- `max_width`: Allows you to set the maximum length of text on a line.
-Default value is the terminal width.
-Allowed values are integers.
+- **`max_width`**: allows to set the max length of text on a line.
+  - allowed values: integers, "min", "2words", "max"
+  - default value = "max" (terminal width)
-- `alignment`: Allows you to change the alignment of the text inside the frame.
-Default value is "left".
-Allowed values are "left", "centre" or "center", and "right".
+- **`alignment`**: allows to change the alignment of the text inside the frame.
+  - allowed values: "left", "centre", "center", "right"
+  - default value = "left"

 ### Examples